 If you’re likely to submerge your head torch at any point, we’d opt for IPX7 (submersible) as a minimum, like our Prism waterproof head torch.

-This all links back to “what am I using it for?”
-Head torches can pack in a vast range of features and, whilst some of these are useful, too many features will make your head torch difficult to operate ‘in anger’ and might be completely useless for your personal end use.
+This all links back to “what am I using it for?”.
 We spent a lot of time ensuring each of our head torches had all of the features you'd need and none of the ones you don't.

 Focus beam adjuster

 While some head torches have entirely separate spotlights (narrow beams) and floodlights (wide beams), many use a focus adjuster to enable you to pick the precise width of your beam.
-Wide beams are useful for close-up tasks like map-reading while focused beams are better for picking out points in the distance.
+Wide beams work best for close-up tasks like map-reading while focused beams are better for picking out points in the distance.

-Being able to swap between these two extremes is really useful.
-However, being able to completely tailor your beam width can be really useful in some situations; you may find a beam width somewhere in the middle is better for walking over rough terrain or fast trail running when you want to able to scout the whole trail for the easiest course.
+Swapping between spot to flood with the click of a button is often the least fiddly.
+However, being able to completely tailor your beam width can be really useful in some situations; you may find a beam width somewhere in the middle is better for walking over rough terrain or fast trail running when you want to able to scout the whole trail for the easiest route.

 Having multiple brightness settings allows you to conserve battery life when you don’t need to use full (or even medium) power.
 Whilst having more settings (or even fully adjustable brightness) gives you more control, it can make operating your head torch more complicated – which is the last thing you need when you’re cold and tired or wearing thick gloves.